How To Know When It’s Time To Replace Your Roof

 Sunlight or Water Coming Through Your Roof Boards

 If you can see sunlight through the boards of your roof, this could indicate that the materials that are holding your roof together are failing.
-It could also mean that your roof is losing its weatherproofing properties as well.
+It could also mean that your roof is losing its weatherproofing properties as well, and it is time to replace your roof.

 Temperature Difference Between the Attic and Outside Air